md-rejoyan-islam/trafalfar/READme.md

 - **Personalized Healthcare**: Users can adjust services to fit their health needs.
 - **Qualified Doctors**: Access to highly qualified doctors for consultations.
 - **Accessibility**: Services are available on both mobile and online platforms.
-- **Commitment to Quality**: Trafalgar takes pride in delivering effective healthcare solutions.
+- **Commitment to Quality**: Trafalgar takes pride in delivering effective healthcare solutions.s

 ## Technologies